Biden closely tends his Pennsylvania roots in election year - WTOP News

 “Time will tell,” Kelly said.

 Biden’s approval ratings remain underwater in Pennsylvania, much as they do nationwide.
-But he still has “something of a home field advantage” when he visits, said Christopher Borick, an assistant professor of political science at Muhlenberg College in Allentown.
+But he still has “something of a home field advantage” when he visits, said Christopher Borick, a professor of political science at Muhlenberg College in Allentown.

 “In Pennsylvania, he can still help more than he can hurt,” Borick said.

-Note: This story has been corrected to reflect that Christopher Borick is a professor of political science, not an assistant professor, at Muhlenberg College.